 What Information Was Involved?
-Our investigation determined that the involved Blackbaud systems contained your name and << Variable Data 2: Impacted Data Elements>>.
-Please note that, to date, we have not received confirmation from Blackbaud that your specific information was accessed or acquired by the unknown actor.
+Our investigation determined that a Blackbaud system contained your << Data Elements>> because you are a << Variable Data 2>> of Collegiate.
+Please note that, to date, we have not received any information from Blackbaud that your information was specifically accessed or acquired by the unknown actor.

-What We Are Doing in Response.
+What Are We Doing?
 The confidentiality, privacy, and security of information in our care are among our highest priorities, and we take this incident very seriously.
 As part of our ongoing commitment to the security of information in our care, we are working to review our existing policies and procedures regarding our third-party vendors, and are working with Blackbaud to evaluate additional measures and safeguards to protect against this type of incident in the future.
 We will also be notifying state regulators, as required.